nathanaelseen/nathanaelseen.github.io/math/mathanalysis/ordercompletefields.md

+---
+title: Order Complete Fields
+description: Covers what an algebraic Field is and what it means for a Field to be order complete
+---

-## Order Complete Fields & l.u.b axiom
+## Order Complete Fields

 In [Algebra](https://en.wikipedia.org/wiki/Algebra), a Field is a 5-tuple, denoted by; $$\langle F, +, \cdot, e, u \rangle$$, where